In physics, power is a very important concept for the students.

 This power is seen flowing and can be measured, so it is called real power.

-The reactive power is the power that travels from the emergence source towards the load and back from the load to the emerging power.
+Reactive power travels from the emergency source towards the load and back from the load to the emerging power.
 The reactive power is the imaginary power in a circuit.

 This power is imaginary as it is not known to be flowing.
 This power flows due to the reactive components in the circuit.